There are over 350 known parrot species, all of which are different sizes. Some are small, while others have a much

 They weigh between 28 and 46 ounces and live for up to 65 years in captivity.
 Everything about the blue-and-yellow macaw is larger than life, from their size to their attitude and voice.

 They’re loud parrots that love the sound of their own voice.
 The noise can be ear-piercing, and they often resort to screaming to get attention.
 However, blue-and-yellow macaws are soft and loving with sensitive natures.

 When finding a cage, opt for the largest one you can find.
 Due to their size, they might be more comfortable for the parrot to live in a secure room where they can roam and fly freely.

 The Eclectus is a large parrot that reaches 17 to 30 inches in length and 13 to 19 ounces in weight.
 They can live for upwards of 30 years in captivity.

 Sulphur-crested cockatoos grow to 15 to 20 inches in length and 12 to 31 ounces in weight.
-They also have a lifespan of around 80 years when properly cared for.
+They have a lifespan of up to 70 years in captivity.

 Greater sulphur-crested cockatoos are among the largest cockatoos.
 Lesser sulphur-crested cockatoos reach 15 inches.
 While they’re not as big, they’re still one of the largest parrots.